-We will allow and encourage children and young people who are competent to do so, to manage their own medication.
-This will be based on discussions with the child / young person and their parents / carers.
-Specific written consent from parents / carers will still be required.
-Where necessary we will supervise the child or young person whilst they are taking it.
+We will allow and encourage children who are competent to do so, to manage their own medication.
+This will be based on discussions with the child and their parents/carers.
+Specific written consent from parents/carers will still be required.
+Where necessary we will supervise the child whilst they are taking it.